 Bali's mountains are a string of volcanoes that are mostly in the northern part of the island.
 The mountains form part of the chain of volcanoes that make up the 'Ring of Fire' that stretch from the Asian continent to Sumatra and Java.
 The most important ones are:

 This is Bali's tallest and most revered mountain at 3,142m.
 It is an active volcano with an enormous and very deep crater that occasionally vents out smoke and steam.
 The Mother Temple of Besakih is located on its slope.
-This volcano overlooks Tulamben.
+This volcano overlooks the resort diving village of Tulamben.

 Lake Bratan lies at the foot of this 2,096m high mountain.
 It stands side-by-side with Pohen Mountain.
 The popular Gitgit Waterfall can be found on the northern side of the peak.

-On its slope you can find Bedugul Botanical Garden with a collection of native Indonesia plants.
+On its slope you can find Bedugul Botanical Garden with a collection of native Indonesian plants.

 Batukaru at 2,276m is the island's second tallest mountain and located slightly south of Mount Pohen.
 On its edge sits Pura Luhur Batukaru, one of the 6 main Hindu temples in Bali.